PedroRDias/PedroRDias/README.md

 -   💬 Ask me about ...
 -   👯 I’m looking to collaborate on ...
 -   🤔 I’m looking for help with ...
--   🌱 I’m currently learning Math
+-   🌱 I’m currently learning ...
+-   🔭 I’m currently working on Capgemini Engineering
+-   📫 How to reach me: Dias.PedroRibeiro@gmail.com
+-   😄 Pronouns: He/Him
+-   ⚡ Fun fact: If I could have any superpower, it would be teleportation so I could visit every place on earth.

 Here are some ideas to get you started: